 The next day, we had a date with our local horse whisperer and winemaker par excellence, Emmanuel, fondly known as Manu.
 He was our guide through the beautiful ‘les capitelles’ of Blauzac and took us there in his horse-drawn carriage.
 We then had a wonderful picnic and were enlightened with Manu’s knowledge of the local terroir and the flora.

 And this was all just part of the wonderful experience that I had along with my first week in Uzès class.
-Although it takes planning and effort to organise these events and outings, it is well worth it in the end to see happy and satisfied customers.
+Although it takes planning and effort to organize these events and outings, it is well worth it in the end to see happy and satisfied customers.

 As you can probably guess by now, I’m extremely happy with my internship here at cook’n with class Uzès.
 It’s been a month since I started interning here and I have learned a lot about Uzès and the people who call this wonderful place home.
 But I must admit that I’m still a greenhorn when it comes to exploring Uzès.
-I have yet to do so many things like go on a guided tour, experience the truffle weekend, visit the Christmas market (which I hope I get the chance to do) and many more I’m sure!
+I have yet to do so many things like go on a guided tour, experience the truffle weekend, visit the Christmas market (which I hope I get the chance to do), and many more I’m sure!

 Well, these have been my experiences in Uzès so far!
 Looking forward to many more in my two remaining months here at Cook’n With Class!